Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-The curriculum of the Environmental Economics track has focus on the economic analysis of environmental issues such as global warming, loss of biodiversity, pollution and exhaustion of natural resources.
+The curriculum of the Environmental Economics track focuses on the economic analysis of environmental issues such as global warming, loss of biodiversity, pollution and exhaustion of natural resources.
+This research-based academic programme emphasises rigorous methodologies to identify viable solutions and develop impactful policies.
+You will learn to make valuable recommendations through empirical evidence and comprehensive analysis.
+This track equips you with the skills to design effective policies and address complex environmental challenges, ensuring you can make a significant impact in the field.
 You will learn how to identify possible solutions and make an impact through strong policy design and valuable recommendations.

 The programme